All Episodes

 I want this.

-That voice is always there.
+You know, that voice is always there.

-And to sort of transform that, to transform that as Christ, to have instead the second voice in my head and hopefully one day the primary voice in my head as Christ is like, and I know what it's saying somehow.
+And to sort of transform that, to transform that as Christ, to have instead the second voice in my head, and hopefully one day the primary voice in my head, as Christ, is like, and I know what it's saying somehow.

 Like, I don't have to program it.

-I don't have to program it to say, be kind, let go of that, pause, don't overreact, you should apologize for that.
+I don't have to program it to say, be kind, let go of that, pause, don't overreact.

-Like, it's sort of there already.
+Like, it's all there already.

-It's sort of there, and we all know it's there.
+We all know it's there.

-Here's a word from our sponsors.
+There's a word from our sponsors.

 Are you going to hell, you filthy sinner?